 Nearby at Ranville the cemetery holds the graves of many British servicemen who died in this area in the days immediately following the invasion but it is hard to find - it is actually near the church.

-Continue along the D515 to Ouistreham and visit Le Grand Bunker, part of the German Atlantic Wall defences.
+Continue along the D515 to Ouistreham and visit Le Grand Bunker was part of the German Atlantic Wall defences.
 It is located on Avenue du 6 Juin, which runs between the port and the Casino, parallel to the Boulevard Maritime.
-This small museum is well worth a visit.
+The museum is housed on the site of a German position guarding the harbour entrance that held out for days until it was eventually taken by British troops, and its rooms recreate the post as it would have been on D-Day.

-The beaches then run westwards from Ouistreham in the order Sword (British and French), Juno (Canadian), Gold (British), Omaha and Utah (American).
+The actual landing beaches run westwards from Ouistreham in the order Sword (British and French), Juno (Canadian), Gold (British), Omaha and Utah (American) and each has a number of visitor sites.

-The Arromanches museum has excellent exhibits, films and models to illustrate the D-Day landings and the extraordinary creation of the floating harbours.
+The Arromanches Harbour Museum has excellent exhibits, films and models to illustrate the D-Day landings and the extraordinary creation of the floating Mulberry harbour.

 Further along the coast at Colleville-sur-Mer you arrive in the American sector where you can visit the American Cemetery, overlooking Omaha Beach.
-NB It closes at 5.00pm each day.
+It closes at 5.00pm each day with the playing of the Last Post by a bugler.

 From the American Cemetery continue along the coast to Point du Hoc - site of a daring raid by American Rangers who scaled the cliffs to attack a strategic German gun battery.
 You can see where the guns were and massive crater holes caused by the advance Allied bombardment - you also get panoramic views of the coast in both directions, this dominant position explaining why it was important that this battery was taken out early in the day.